RavinSG/obsidian-cyber/Hardening Cloud Infrastructure.md

 Most organisations use a variety of cloud service providers for different purposes.
 This is especially true when organisations use *highly specialised SaaS products*.
 Managing security policies consistently across these services poses a major challenge for cybersecurity analysts.

-Cloud access security brokers (**CASBs**) are software tools that serve as i*ntermediaries between cloud service users and cloud service providers*.
+Cloud access security brokers (**CASBs**) are software tools that serve as *intermediaries between cloud service users and cloud service providers*.
 This positioning allows them to monitor user activity and enforce policy requirements.
 CASBs operate using two different approaches:

 - **Inline CASB solutions** physically or logically *reside in the connection path between the user and the service*.
 They may do this through a hardware appliance or an endpoint agent that routes requests through the CASB.
 This approach requires configuration of the network and/or endpoint devices.
 It provides the advantage of seeing requests before they are sent to the cloud service, allowing the CASB to *block requests* that violate policy.